tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Java SDK/对象操作_intl_en.md

 | directory                 | Absolute path of the folder to upload | File             |
 | includeSubDirectory       | Whether to upload subdirectories recursively | Boolean          |

-#### Returned values
+#### Response description

 - Success: returns MultipleFileUpload.
 You can query whether the upload is complete, or wait until the upload is finished.
-- Failure: An error (such as authentication failure) occurs, throwing the "CosClientException" or "CosServiceException" exception.
+- Failure: an error (such as authentication failure) occurs, throwing the "CosClientException" or "CosServiceException" exception.
 For more information, please see [Troubleshooting](https://intl.cloud.tencent.com/document/product/436/31537).

 ### Downloading multiple objects

-#### API description
+#### Feature description

 This API is used to download objects that have a specified prefix.